Intro to Outdoor Climbing 101

 What do you need:

-Personal PPE (Masks or face coverings and hand sanitizer) for use if physical distancing is difficult during instructional settings;
+Personal PPE (Masks or face coverings and hand sanitizer.
+Gloves may be worn but are optional) for use if physical distancing is difficult during instructional settings;

 Climbing harness and belay device plus any other climbing gear that you’d like to bring along